 Letters of Recommendation

 Letters of recommendation, translated into English, allow the admissions committee to better understand how you are viewed in your school's environment.
 We require one recommendation from your guidance counselor, adviser or principal, and one (two preferred) from a teacher in an academic subject area.
 These letters provide us with insight into your achievements, motivation and character.
 They should tell us how you are perceived by your instructors and your peers.

 SAT (Scholastic Assessment Test) or ACT test scores are required of all international students.
 Test sites usually are located at a main American or international high school or a U.S. educational advising center in your area.
 More details for your area can be found at http://www.collegeboard.org/ and http://www.act.org/.
 Register for test dates far enough in advance so that your score results can be submitted by your application deadline.
 A combined Critical Reading and Math SAT score of 1350 or higher, or an ACT composite of 32 or higher, is preferred.
 If your score is lower, we will consider your English proficiency test results when reviewing your credentials (see below).

 Required English Proficiency Test Scores

-Dickinson requires a minimum TOEFL score of 89, but a score of 100+ is preferred on the Internet-based test (IBT).
-On the computer-based test our minimum is 230, but a score of 250+ is preferred.
+Dickinson requires a minimum TOEFL score of 90, but a score of 100+ is preferred on the Internet-based test (IBT).
 On the paper-based test, our minimum is 570 and our preferred is 600.
 If your test result falls below our preferred minimum score, you may consider sending additional information to support your fluency in the English language, such as a letter of recommendation from your English teacher.

-All international students must submit the Certification of Finances at the same time as the application for admission.
-If applying for financial aid, the International Student Financial Aid Application must also be submitted at the same time as your application.
+All international students must submit the Certification of Finances and recent bank statement at the same time as the application for admission.
+If applying for financial aid, the International Student Financial Aid Application must also be submitted at the same time as your application and verifying documentation.

 - Students whose parent (s) work outside of the United States should complete the College Board International Student Financial Aid Application.